snorwin/powercoders/docs/deployment.md

     oc project <project name>
     ```
    (replace `<projet name>` with the actual name of your own project)
-2. Create a deployment of the using the `oc create` command:
+2. Create a deployment of the Apache HTTP Server using the `oc create` command:
     ```shell script
     oc create deployment httpd --image rhscl/httpd-24-rhel7:latest
     ```